-In the third year, students take these four preparation courses, each of which is followed by a comprehensive examination (16 credit hours):
+In the third year, students register for their four comprehensive examinations (16 credit hours):

-- RLGN 6010 Comprehensive Review I: Perspectives in the Study of Religion - RLGN 6020 Comprehensive Review II: Area Theories and Methods - RLGN 6030 Comprehensive Review III: Knowledge in a Professional Field - RLGN 6040 Comprehensive Review IV: Knowledge in Minor Areas or Subfields
+- RLGN 6010 Comprehensive Review I: Perspectives in the Study of Religion (includes a preparatory course) - RLGN 6020 Comprehensive Review II: Theories and Methods in an Area of the Study of Religion - RLGN 6030 Comprehensive Review III: Knowledge in a Professional Field - RLGN 6040 Comprehensive Review IV: Knowledge in Minor Areas or Subfields

-Following the completion of all other course work, and having reached 82 credit hours, students enroll each quarter for one credit of:
+Following the completion of all other course work, and having completed 82 credit hours, students enroll each quarter for one credit of:

-• RLGN 6995 Dissertation Research: for a total of 8 credit hours, one per quarter
+RLGN 6995 Dissertation Research: for a total of 8 credit hours, one per quarter

 A total of 90 credit hours is required to compete the Ph.D. degree.
 Students may go over the 90 credit hours if they need additional time to complete the dissertation research.
-See policy regarding dissertation research credits on page 30.
+See policy regarding dissertation research credits on page 32.